MicrosoftDocs/architecture-center/docs/example-scenario/ai/customer-lifecycle-churn-content.md

 - [Azure Databricks](https://azure.microsoft.com/services/databricks) is a data analytics platform optimized for the Microsoft Azure cloud services platform.

 - [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning) includes a range of productive experiences to build, train, and deploy machine learning models and foster team collaboration.
-Accelerate time to market with industry-leading MLOps—machine learning operations or DevOps for machine learning.
-Innovate on a secure, trusted platform.

-- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed database engine that handles most management functions without your involvement.
+- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a database engine that handles most management functions without your involvement.
 Azure SQL Database enables you to focus on the domain-specific database administration and optimization activities for your business.

 - [MLflow](/azure/databricks/applications/mlflow) is an open-source platform for managing the end-to-end machine learning life cycle.

 ### Alternatives

 - Data Factory orchestrates the workflows for your data pipeline.
-If you want to load data only one time or on demand, use tools like SQL Server bulk copy and AzCopy to copy data into Blob storage.
+If you want to load data only one time or on demand, use tools like SQL Server bulk copy and AzCopy to copy data into [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs).
 You can then load the data directly into [Azure Synapse Analytics](/azure/synapse-analytics) using PolyBase.

 - Some business intelligence tools may not support Azure Analysis Services.
 The curated data can instead be accessed directly from Azure SQL Database.
 In this implementation, data is stored using Azure Data Lake Storage and accessed using Azure Databricks storage for data processing.